kamranahmedse/developer-roadmap/src/data/question-groups/frontend/content/ssr-when.md

 There are several ideal use cases for SSR:

 - **Content-rich websites**.
-For example, new sites, blogs, etc.
+For example, news sites, blogs, etc.
 - **SEO-heavy applications**.
 When the success of the web app relies on SEO, this approach can greatly improve the performance of the site (and because of that, the SEO performance).
 - **Progressive web applications**.
-When the application needs to render fast to provide a fast and performance user experience, the application can initially be rendered in the server, and then hydrated in the client for subsequent integrations.
+When the application needs to render fast to provide a fast and performance user experience, the application can initially be rendered on the server, and then hydrated on the client for subsequent integrations.